snowkidind/sovcube.run/scripts/readme.md

 # 6_gasUsage.js

+## Consumer Gas Usage

 Gas metrics were recorded for various deposits of size.
 Here are the current results for gas usage and duration requirements.
 This includes all consumer side transactions, based on a monthly withdrawal schedule.
-Gas costs can be further reduced by withdrawaling on intervals of up to ten weeks.
+Gas costs can be further reduced by withdrawing on intervals of up to ten weeks.

 | **Deposit Amount (BSOV)** | **Vesting (Years)** | **Duration** | **Completion Date** | **BSOV Earned** | **Current Gas (ETH)** | **Gas at 60 Gwei (ETH)** | **USD Current**    | **USD at 60 Gwei** |
 | ------------------ | ------------------ | ---------------------- | ------------------- | --------------- | --------------------- | ------------------------ | ------------------ | ------------------ |